Ohio Tax Guide: What You’ll Pay in 2023

 Capital gains from investments, including the sale of property for personal use, are treated as individual income and taxed accordingly.

-No. But you may pay federal taxes on a portion of your Social Security benefits, depending on your income.
+No, but you may pay federal taxes on a portion of your Social Security benefits, depending on your income.
 Up to 50 percent of your benefits will be taxed if you file an individual tax return and make between $25,000 and $34,000 in total income — or if you file jointly and as a couple make $32,000 to $44,000 in total income.
-And up to 85 percent of your benefits will be taxed by the federal government if your total income is more than $34,000 individually or $44,000 as a couple.
+Also, up to 85 percent of your benefits will be taxed by the federal government if your total income is more than $34,000 individually or $44,000 as a couple.

 AARP’s Social Security Calculator can assist you in determining when to claim and how to maximize your Social Security benefits.

 Property tax rates are based on home values and vary by location.
-The average property tax rate in Ohio is 1.59 percent, according to the Tax Foundation.
+The average property tax rate in Ohio was 1.59 percent in 2021, according to the Tax Foundation.

 Learn how real estate taxes are assessed on the Ohio Department of Taxation website.
 Homeowners can initially contest their property valuation through their county’s board of revision.
 Subsequent appeals would go through the Ohio Board of Tax Appeals.
 Personal property such as cars, boats and jewelry are subject to sales and use tax but no additional personal property tax.